Deploying Your Blog

 - In your repository on GitHub, navigate to the

-tab and click it. - On the left-hand navigation, choose
+Settingstab and click it. - On the left-hand navigation, choose

-for pages settings. - From the
+Pagesfor pages settings. - From the

-branch.
+Sourcedrop-down, select themainbranch.
 You can think of this branch like “production”.
 Anything merged into it will get published (unless it’s a future post). - Change the

-. - Note: we’re not going to choose a theme, because we’re already using a theme that comes bundled with our blog.
+Folderoption from/(root)to/docsand clickSave. - Note: we’re not going to choose a theme, because we’re already using a theme that comes bundled with our blog.

 - Log into Namecheap and go to the domain’s settings.